 3. NonScents Total Odor Control Deodorizer

 Just from looking at the can, you can tell this is a simple product.
-No fancy marketing tricks here, just plain odorizer that can be sprinkled on top of both fresh and used cat litter.
+No fancy marketing tricks here, just plain litter odor eliminator that can both be sprinkled on top of fresh and used cat litter.

-The product is all natural, meaning there are no artifical scents or harmful substances added.
+The product is all-natural, meaning there are no artificial scents or harmful substances added.
 That’s great!
 You can use as much of the stuff as you want.
 We gave it good a try, to see if it lives up to expectations.

 And it works!
 On average, we usually have to replace our litter about once every 7 days without deodorizer.
 After applying 1/4 inch of NonScents, we managed to stretch that out to 12 days.
 That’s a huge amount of money saved on litter long-term!